ChurchApps/FreeShowWeb/src/routes/docs/groups/+page.md

 ---
 title: Groups
 description: All slides is a part of a group.
-You can have multiple of the same group meaining that when you edit one slide all of the same slides will be changed.
+You can have multiple of the same group meaning that when you edit one slide all of the same slides will be changed.
 ---

 # Groups